Running a business full-time or part-time is a rewarding experience.

-If you’re frustrated or struggling in business, here are 10 pieces of inspiration that I refer to whenever I’m having a case of the “biz owner blues”.
+If you’re frustrated or struggling, here are 10 pieces of inspiration that I refer to whenever I’m having a case of the “biz owner blues”.

 How to Hit Rock Bottom and Come Back a Business Owner (Without breaking a nail.
 Or going insane.
 Or resorting to prostitution.
 Mostly.)

 This post makes the very TOP of this list as my favorite, favorite business related post ever.
 If you’re running a business (or have a business idea) that doesn’t feel quite right, this post by Ash Ambirge of The Middle Finger Project talks about knowing when it’s time to ditch an old idea for one that’s 100% your dream business.